joepetrillo/crypto-prices/README.md

 # crypto-prices

-I used this project as an introduction to communicating with APIs.
-This app no longer works due to the underlying APIs no longer being active.
+This app unfortunately no longer works due to the underlying APIs no longer being active.

 [Live Website](https://latest-crypto-prices.netlify.app/)